stormalf/chibicc/README.md

 ## release notes

 1.0.23    Reporting fixes from 1.0.22.9_dev (like implicit function declaration, -std=c11 -std=c99...).
 Fixing issue with \__atomic_load_n during linking of nmap.
 Fixing issue with vim (due to a mistake in ND_ASSIGN).
 Adding vector implementation (with TY_VECTOR type) in progress (basic operations seems to work fine issues with mixed non-vectors/vectors or multiple vectors parameters).
 Adding some builtin_ia32_xxxx (like builtin_ia32_emms...).
 Fixing issue with cvtpi2ps.
 Adding cvtps2pi builtin.
 Adding lots of builtin_ia32_xxxx.
 Reintroducing int128 management (from experimental_int128 branch).
 Allowing some bitwise operations for vectors of int.
 Fixing issue with compound literals and vectors.
+Adding scalar to vector promotion.
+Adding some missing declaration in math.h (found during postgres compile with -std=c11 that sends error on implicit function declaration).
+Renaming branc 1.0.22.9 to 1.0.23.

 ## old release notes